TheCleaningLadiesInc/capstone/TEAM.md

 The team will meet every thursday on discord at 2:00pm, either Emily or Cammie will go in person.
 The team will communicate regularly on discord for any comments and questions.

+SPRINT 1 REVIEW:
+Plan is working out and communication is good.
+Work is going on schedule.
+Initial template hurdle was difficult.
+Team is doing well.